 Eagle’s Summit Nature Reserve

-Donate today to protect 123 acres of Niagara Escarpment habitat in the beautiful Beaver Valley.
+With the help of our supporters, 123 acres of Niagara Escarpment habitat in the beautiful Beaver Valley have been added to our conservation corridor.

 Located just south of Kimberley, near the iconic Old Baldy Conservation Area, Eagle’s Summit Nature Reserve offers rich biodiversity and breathtaking vistas, and will soon be home to 733 metres of Bruce Trail, providing incredible opportunities for everyone to experience nature at its finest.